 All services are arranged individually on an as-needed basis.
 The services may vary from course to course and semester to semester.
 Therefore, students may not automatically be granted each accommodation requested.
-Students should schedule an appointment well in advance of the need for services.
-For more information, or to schedule an appointment, please call 570-961-7878.
+For more information or to schedule an appointment please call the Director of Disability Services at (570)504-8097.